“I am most interested in helping people become integrated human beings.” –Ellen Arndorfer, Acupuncturist

 “You read the books diligently for 20 years.
 You study what the ancestors have done and you graciously utilize their knowledge to serve humanity.
 After the first 20 years, you give your books to your students and practice from a different place, an artistic place where the rules bend in their own unique way.” - Acupuncture teacher

 Ellen’s personal life feeds her practice, helping her understand what it means to have a full and integrated life.
-She is a wife and the mother of two young men; involved in Waldorf education; a 22-year supporter of CSAs; a member of a twice-weekly workout group; part of an ongoing women’s group; and an active member of her small town community.
+She is a wife and the mother of two grown children; involved in Waldorf education; a 26-year supporter of CSAs; a member of a twice-weekly workout group; part of an ongoing women’s group; and an active member of her small town community.

 Ellen holds a deep respect for the healing power of the human body and feels honored to assist her patients on their journey toward wholeness.